algolia/algoliasearch-client-csharp/README.md

 await index.WaitTask(res["taskID"].ToString());
 ```

 If you want to ensure multiple objects have been indexed, you can only check the biggest taskID.

 Batch writes
 -------------

 You may want to perform multiple operations with one API call to reduce latency.
-We expose two methods to perform batch:
+We expose three methods to perform batch:
  * `AddObjects`: add an array of object using automatic `objectID` assignement
  * `SaveObjects`: add or update an array of object that contains an `objectID` attribute
  * `PartialUpdateObjects`: partially update an array of objects that contain an `objectID` attribute (only specified attributes will be updated, other will remain unchanged)